james-adcott-edu/Windathon-95/README.md

-# Windows 95 Web Clone
+# Windathon-95 - Our hackathon project

 A faithful recreation of the Windows 95 operating system in vanilla JavaScript, running entirely in the browser.